-NASL submitted comments today to CMS in response to CMS’ FY 2019 SNF PPS Notice of Proposed Rulemaking (NPRM).
-The focus of NASL's comments surrounded the newly proposed Patient-Driven Payment Model (PDPM) and answering the Request for Information on interoperability.
+NASL submitted comments in response to CMS’ FY 2020 SNF PPS Notice of Proposed Rulemaking (NPRM).
+Our comments focused on the Patient-Driven Payment Model (PDPM), the SNF Quality Reporting Program (QRP), SNF Value-Based Purchasing (VBP) Program, as well as other issues.
 A copy of NASL’s comment letter can be accessed here.
-(6/26/18)
+(6/17/19)

 CMS released the MDS 3.0 RAI Manual v1.17 and related MDS forms, effective for October 1, 2019.
 The RAI Manual and related MDS documents can be found on CMS’ website, which can be accessed here.
 (5/20/19)

 CMS released for public inspection the FY 2020 Skilled Nursing Facility (SNF) Prospective Payment System (PPS) Proposed Rule entitled, Medicare Program: Prospective Payment System and Consolidated Billing for Skilled Nursing Facilities; Updates to the Quality Reporting Program and Value-Based Purchasing Program for Federal Fiscal Year 2020 (CMS-1718-P).
 Read CMS’ Fact Sheet.
 Read NASL's short summary here (member login required).
 The published FY 2020 SNF PPS Proposed Rule can be accessed in the Federal Register here.
 (4/19/19)